 For example, there is no 132a discrimination if:

-- the employee is laid off for incompetence.12
+- you are laid off for incompetence.12

 Example: Joseph injures his neck at work.
 Joseph’s doctor does not clearly say whether Joseph can go back to work.
 The employer does not let Joseph back to work until the doctor clarifies his opinion.